University of Wollongong

 If you have completed a TAFE Tertiary Preparation Certificate (TPC) you will be considered for admission on the basis of your Tertiary Entrance Score.

 UOW welcomes students applying with qualifications from overseas.
-Australian citizens or permanent residents of Australia with overseas qualifications should contact UOW’s Future Students office to discuss eligibility for admission before applying through UAC.
+Australian citizens or permanent residents of Australia with overseas qualifications should contact UOW’s Future Students team to discuss eligibility for admission before applying through UAC.

 Details of overseas secondary qualifications that UOW will consider can be found on the UAC website.
 Check your qualification.